 The process of digitization is growing widely.
 Even the global smartphone users have reached up to 2.9 billion, and the number is rapidly growing.
 More and more customers are demanding faster digital services like online banking.

 Document verification is an integral tool in the verification of a customer’s identity.
-Online document verification is needed whether it is for complying with KYC regulation, or it is for account opening.
+Online document verification is needed whether it is for complying with KYC regulations, or it is for account opening.

 In the old days, documents were verified using manual methods, which involved manual cross-checking of document data with other sources.
 Digital document verification reduces that hassle by verifying customer documents instantly.